 Mental Health and Skin

 Skin is the largest organ and visible across our whole body, it is therefore a good indicator of our overall health.
 Not only does skin respond to changes in our physical wellbeing, but it also responds to our mental state as well.
 For those who suffer with noticeable skin issues, it is not uncommon to suffer physiological distress, low self esteem, social withdrawal and embarrassment, not to mention the physical discomfort as well.
 All of these negative emotions can further inflame existing skin conditions, and even create new ones, thus the vicious cycle begins again.
-So what does our skin say about our mental health?
+That's why it is even more important now than ever to look after your mental health during lockdown.

 Breakouts from stress

 Stress is one of the biggest emotional influences over our skin and body.
+During lockdown, we have all found ourselves under increased stress due to a new situation.
 Not only is our skin one of the first places to show signs of stress, but our hair, nails, immune system and general wellbeing are affected too!
 When you become stressed there is a chemical response triggered within the body that results in increased sensitivity, increased reactiveness and a slower healing process.
 This can cause redness, inflamed skin and acne that won’t budge.
 The effects of stress on skin don’t stop there.
 Stress also causes your body to produce more cortisol, which signals to your glands to produce more oil, thus triggering breakouts.
 This is where the notion of ‘stress spots’ comes from.
 The production of collagen is also slowed, which is essentially skin ageing in a nutshell!

-While stress is a part of everyday life for most of us, it is important to handle it in a healthy way and to avoid stressful triggers as much as possible, if not for our health, for the sake of our skin!
+While stress is a part of everyday life for most of us, it is important to handle it in a healthy way and to avoid stressful triggers as much as possible.
+If not for our health, stay positive mentally for the sake of your skin!

 Oily skin from anxiety

-Anxiety is often the result of an irrational fear and can negatively impact day to day life.
+Anxiety is often the result of an irrational fear and can negatively impact day to day life, especially at this time.
 To help improve quality of life and your skin, consider treatments such as counseling, exercise, meditation and breathing techniques.

 Dull skin from depression